jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 I did try to get it right!
 I spoke to friends who know more about accessibility than me, and they pointed me towards [these demos by Scott O'Hara](https://scottaohara.github.io/a11y_tooltips/).

 Now, Scott knows what he's talking about, so I figured I could just copy the patterns in his demo.
-Scott's demos predate hint popovers, so here's a modernized version of one of his examples:
+Scott's demos predate hint popovers, so here's a modernised version of one of his examples:

 ```html
 <button aria-describedby="edit-tooltip">Edit</button>
 <div id="edit-tooltip" popover="hint">Modify account settings.</div>
 ```

-The button is connected to the tooltip with `aria-describedby`, so screen readers will read the tooltip when the button is focused.
+The button is connected to the tooltip with `aria-describedby`, so screen readers will usually read the tooltip when the button is focused.

 One of the nice things about `aria-describedby` is that it works even if the element it's pointing at is hidden, which is the case here.